 - Planning helps the family use money more effectively.

 Help young children understand that money is a limited resource.
-Explain that they cannot buy all things they want but with planning, they can have all things they need.
+Explain that they cannot buy all the things they want, but with planning, they can have all things they need.